mtrager/introCV-fall2019/_site/index.md

 ### Grading

-Four/five programming assignments (60% of the grade) + final project (40% of the
+Four programming assignments (60% of the grade) + final project (40% of the grade).
-grade).
 Assignments should be submitted using the NYU class site.

 * **Excercise 1** on camera calibration ([zip file](/homeworks/homework1.zip)).